kostiukavhustynovych/Shipment-Tracking-/README.md

 Returns an error message if no tracking number is provided.

 How It Works
-The user enters a tracking number in the input field.
+Tracking number is taken from the Shipment on record detail page.
 The user clicks the "Get Shipping Status" button.
 The component sends the tracking number to the mock API.
 The API responds with either: